marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Quantitative and qualitative research
+  - Quantitative and qualitative research approaches
-  - Data wrangling, analysis, visualizaiton
+  - Wrangling, analyzing, and visualizing data
-  - Transforming data into shareable stories
+  - Transforming data into stories
-  - Understanding how people think and make decisions
+  - Understanding how people think, learn, and act

 # Education to show in About widget
 education: